tyson-hu/Food-Scanner-App/docs/development/README.md

    - Check the main-actor isolation guide

 4. **"Tests fail locally but pass in CI"**
-   - Ensure you're using the same test plan: `FoodScanner-CI-Offline`
+   - Ensure you're using the same test plan: `Calry-CI-Offline`
    - Check environment variables are set correctly
    - Verify simulator is properly configured